Looking Right is Sometimes Right: Investigating the Capabilities of Decoder-only LLMs for Sequence Labeling: Background and Related Work

-\paragraph{Universal IE.} Many IE tasks, such as NER, subtasks of ABSA, and EE, can effectively be treated as SL tasks.
-Traditionally, these tasks were addressed with encoder models, mapping each token's hidden state to task label space \citep{zhang-etal-2020-seqmix, zhou-chen-2021-learning, pontiki-etal-2015-semeval}.
+\paragraph{Universal IE.} Many IE tasks, such as NER, subtasks of ABSA, and EE, can effectively be formulated as SL tasks.
+Traditionally, these tasks were addressed with encoders, mapping each token's hidden state to task label space with a linear layer on top of the last encoder block \citep{pontiki-etal-2015-semeval, zhang-etal-2020-seqmix, zhou-chen-2021-learning}.
 However, this approach necessitates training a separate model for each task.
-More recent methods aim to infer the underlying structure of multiple IE tasks simultaneously and develop universal information extraction (UIE) systems, employing encoder, decoder, or encoder-decoder architectures.
-Often, the models of choice for this approach are encoder-decoder PLMs such as BART \citep{lewis-etal-2020-bart} and T5 \citep{raffel2020exploring}.
-Building on T5 and instead of training task-specific classifiers, \citet{paolini2021structured} propose the TANL framework, treating IE tasks as translation tasks between augmented natural languages.
-Similarly, \citet{lu-etal-2022-unified} introduce UIE, a text-to-structure generation framework leveraging T5.
-The framework generates target extractions through a schema-based prompt mechanism, with the structured schema learned in an unsupervised fashion.
-Further, the authors of LasUIE \citep{fei2022lasuie} leverage syntactic structure information for UIE improvement.
-Meanwhile, \citet{wang-etal-2022-deepstruct} extend the GLM \citep{du-etal-2022-glm} with structure pre-training, proposing DeepStruct and reformulating structure prediction as a series of triple prediction tasks.
-Recently, \citet{ping-etal-2023-uniex} revealed UniEX, a paradigm for UIE, utilizing BERT-like encoders to convert text-based IE into a token-pair problem.
-This is achieved by modifying the attention mechanism to extract spans in a unified manner.
-Another encoder-based approach recasts IE tasks into a multi-span cyclic graph extraction problem to end up with a non-autoregressive graph decoding algorithm, proving beneficial for zero and few-shot settings \citep{zhu-etal-2023-mirror}.
-Finally, \citet{lou2023universal} reconceptualize IE as a triplet prediction problem through semantic matching for UIE.
-We argue that the benefits of having a unified IE framework are undeniable.
-However, including more IE tasks or the same tasks with domain-specific data into each framework would still require re-training the UIE extractors.
-Therefore, we stick to the one model per IE and SL task approach, relying on parameter-efficient methods that yield compact and extensible models \citep{houlsby2019parameter}.
+More recent methods aim to infer the underlying structure of multiple IE tasks simultaneously and develop universal information extraction (UIE) models, employing encoder, decoder, or encoder-decoder architectures \citep{paolini2021structured, lu-etal-2022-unified, fei2022lasuie, wang-etal-2022-deepstruct, ping-etal-2023-uniex, zhu-etal-2023-mirror, lou2023universal, ding2024span}.
+While the practical advantages of UIE are obvious, including more IE tasks would still require re-training the UIE extractors.
+Therefore, we stick to the one model per SL task strategy, relying on parameter-efficient methods that yield compact and extensible models \citep{houlsby2019parameter}.